Boston Citgo sign: History

 In July 2016, the Boston Landmarks Commission voted to grant preliminary landmark status to the sign.
 The preliminary status prevented the sign from being removed from the building until the commission conducted a three-month study, to be followed by a vote on permanent landmark status in October 2016.

 In October 2016, The Boston Globe reported that local developer Related Beal purchased the building on which the sign sits as part of a $140 million, nine-building deal.
 Under former owner Boston University, Citgo paid a below market rate of $250,000 a year for the sign.
 Beal agreed on March 15, 2017, to retain the sign for "decades to come."
 On November 13, 2018, the Boston Landmarks Commission voted unanimously to designate the sign as an official Boston Landmark.
 That action was subsequently vetoed in late November by Mayor of Boston Marty Walsh.
 Walsh's veto was coincident with an agreement between Citgo and Beal on a lease that will allow the sign to remain in place for another 30 years.

 On August 10, 2020, members of the global environmental movement Extinction Rebellion hoisted a 42 ft banner over the front of the sign that read "CLIMATE JUSTICE NOW" to help draw attention to environmental issues as a result of the fossil fuel industry.
 A total of 10 participants from Boston, New York, and Vermont chapters of the group were arrested on charges of trespassing and disturbing the peace after the banner was brought down.

-On October 15th, 2025, the city of Boston approved a plan to move the Citgo sign 30 feet higher and 130 feet eastwards, to ensure future visibility amongst Kenmore Square high-rise development.
+On October 15, 2025, the city of Boston approved a plan to move the Citgo sign 30 feet higher and 130 feet eastwards, to ensure future visibility amongst Kenmore Square high-rise development.

 Replicas

 Daikin Park, home of the Houston Astros, had a replica of the sign behind left field.
 Replicas of the sign appear in two minor league baseball ballparks.
 Hadlock Field, home of the Double-A Portland Sea Dogs in Portland, Maine, has a replica of the Citgo sign above its replica of the Green Monster, the Maine Monster.
 The Double-A Astros affiliate Corpus Christi Hooks have a 50 ft replica of the sign at their ballpark, Whataburger Field.
 The association with Fenway Park and the Red Sox is so strong that some local Little League fields often are decorated with replicas of the Citgo sign.

 The sign was highlighted in the 1968 short film Go, Go Citgo, a 1983 Life Magazine photograph feature, and the 1989 feature film Field of Dreams.
 The sign is caricatured in Neal Stephenson's 1984 novel The Big U as "the Big Wheel sign," which is worshipped by members of a fictional American Megaversity fraternity.

-In baseball video games like those in the MLB: The Show series, a lookalike version of the sign appears with a Red Sox logo inside the trimark, and no lettering is used; however, more recent games feature full corporate licenses allowing the sign to appear accurately.
+In baseball video games like those in the MLB: The Show series, a lookalike version of the sign appears with a Red Sox logo inside the trimark, and no lettering is used.
+More recent games, such as Fallout 4, feature full corporate licenses allowing the sign to appear accurately.